anand4472/intelchain/scripts/package/readme.md

 The configuration of intelchain process is in `/etc/intelchain/intelchain.conf`.

 # Package Manager
-Please take sometime to learn about the package managers used on Fedora/Debian based distributions.
+Please take some time to learn about the package managers used on Fedora/Debian based distributions.
 There are many other package managers can be used to manage rpm/deb packages like [Apt]<https://en.wikipedia.org/wiki/APT_(software)>, or [Yum]<https://www.redhat.com/sysadmin/how-manage-packages>